There are many alternative treatments that hair loss sufferers may consider, but perhaps one of the most underrated is acupuncture.

 When practiced by an experienced and properly trained professional, acupuncture can be a safe and effective alternative to modern medical treatments and medications.

-For women who are pregnant, it’s important to work with a professional who specializes in maternal acupuncture, as some acupressure points are known to trigger labor and cause preterm birth.
+For women who are pregnant, it’s important to work with a professional who specializes in maternal acupuncture, as some acupressure points may trigger labor and cause preterm birth (16).

 What to Expect From Acupuncture Treatment for Hair Loss